Support Your Local Organizer!

 -Needlepoint Sanctuary Bangor

 -Racial Equity & Justice

 -Raise-Op Housing Cooperative

 ROSC is a small (but effective) organization, and we’re local, so you can feel really good about supporting us.
 And you won’t see us sending you fancy brochures or gifts to try and schmooze your support.
 Any money you give us goes directly to the work.

 ROSC is almost exclusively supported by small, personal donations, so we’re not only a truly grassroots organization, we can't do what we do without help from people like you!
-Will you give up a pint of berries to help us continue to build a more active, grassroots organizing community in Maine?
+Will you help us continue to build a more active, grassroots organizing community in Maine?